davisonio/craig-server_game/README.md

 * [Forum topic](https://forum.minetest.net/viewtopic.php?f=10&t=7010)

-## Installation & Usage
+## Getting started
-This game can be configured for use on any Linux Minetest server.
+This game can be used on any Linux Minetest server.
+- More info coming soon

 ## List of mods